Kfollen93/Mini-Reference-Guide/README.md

     </details>
     <details>
       <summary><b>Record</b></summary>
         Records are defaulted to immutable reference types.
+I've viewed records as simple sets of data.
+Where a class holds data with functionality, a record is just a data container.
+Records also use value-based equality, making them actually more similar to structs than classes in that sense.
     </details>
     <details>
       <summary><b>Struct</b></summary>